SY15 Radiation-Producing Instruments

 - Cross References

 To establish a policy for radiation-producing instruments that addresses the acquisition, installation, operation, control, disposal, and University compliance with state and federal regulations.
-This policy applies to University-owned radiation-producing instruments at all locations except the Hershey Medical Center.
+This policy applies to all radiation-producing instruments in Penn State radiation producing equipment safety program at all locations except the Hershey Medical Center, and the College of Medicine.

 The ownership and use of a radiation-producing instrument is governed by the Pennsylvania Department of Environmental Protection, Bureau of Radiation Protection.
 Specific requirements can be found in Title 25 of the Pennsylvania Code: Chapters 216, 219, 221, 223, 225, 227 and 228.
 Additional regulations of the U. S. Nuclear Regulatory Commission, U. S. Food and Drug Administration, and ANSI standards may also apply.